hmz777/hmz777.github.io/_posts/2019-05-09-Creating a windows service.markdown

 ```

-This way the service can be run as a console application and can be installed as a windows service without reverting the changes that was made in the `program.cs` class, just by switching between a `Console application` and a `Windows application` in the `project properties` > `output`.
+This way the service can be run as a console application and can be installed as a windows service without reverting the changes that was made in the `Program.cs` class, just by switching between a `Console Application` and a `Windows Application` in the `Project Properties` > `Output`.